microlinkhq/keyv-s3/README.md

 Until now, we delegate into [Redis](https://github.com/lukechilds/keyv-redis) for serving the cache layer because it's fast; However, it's also expensive when you have a certain size.

-The service is serving [+5M API calls per month](http://analytics.microlink.io), where every request is creating a cache entry; That means running out of space could be done relatively fast.
+The service is serving [more than 8 millions API calls per month](http://analytics.microlink.io), where every request is creating a cache entry; That means running out of space could be done relatively fast.

 We wanted a cache layer that met the following premises: